Woman, 2 Children Rescued From Balcony During Fire In Boston's South End

 It happened around 8 a.m. on West Newton Street.

-With smoke pouring out of the home, firefighters used a ladder to rescue the woman and children from the fourth floor.
+With smoke pouring out of the home, firefighters used a ladder to rescue 34-year-old Alicia Soto, who is deaf, and her daughters from the fourth floor.
+Soto was alerted to the fire by strobe lights that activated with the smoke alarm.

+“The only thing she spoke to my mom was she opened the door and it was smoke, a lot of smoke and then she get out from the back window,” Soto’s sister Kathleen Santiago told WBZ.

 Heavy fire was knocked down in less than an hour.